Skip to content

 Probatix Health

-Cortisol and Burnout — What Happens in the Body?
+Cortisol and burnout — What happens in the body?

 weakened immune defense.

-What increases cortisol levels?
+What increases the cortisol level?

 Various factors can increase the